Imagonow55/KSNW/index.md

 ## Why should you join?

 * You have the opportunity to be part of a growing community
+* There are sevral upcoming events planned
+* Fun, interactive games
+* *Much more is on the way*

 ### Jekyll Themes